awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 To use the AWS CLI to run session commands, you must install the Session Manager plugin on your local machine\.
 For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
 Depending on your operating system and command line tool, the placement of quotation marks can differ and escape characters might be required\.

 To start a port forwarding session, run the following command from the CLI\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]